 One of the more endearing species to hang around the cabin, and a frequent subject as of late showcasing their fluff and farts and cheeseburgers - not necessarily in that order.
 Their distinctive song can be heard most hours of the day around this neck of the woods, and it's a hilarious treat to sit on our porch - which is one story up on one side of the house - and watch them at eye level as they do their adorable little bombing runs towards the feeders.

 I will say this though: I formerly and publicly disavow any previous derogatory comments I ever made about the rude, voracious behavior of Redpoll hordes.
-Numbers aside, these Common chickadees give them a run for the money.
-Or in this case, bird seed, which I'll have to refill the feeder every couple days when this gang of a couple dozen gets up to speed.
+Numbers aside, these chickadees give them a run for the money.
+Or in this case, bird seed, which I'll have to refill the feeder every couple days when our local gang gets up to speed.

 This is an actual photograph documenting the savagery of this species, especially when it moves in large numbers.
 Think Hitchcockian caliber nightmare material, just much, much smaller beaks (and it would follow that death would take an extremely long time of hundreds and hundreds of pecks.

-Here's a sketch of a furtive visitor to the woods around the cabin.
+*Bonus sketch of a relatively uncommon and furtive visitor to the woods around the cabin.